Vita Sackville-West: Early life

-Sackville-West was initially taught at home by governesses and later attended Helen Wolff's school for girls, an exclusive day school in Mayfair, where she met first loves Violet Keppel and Rosamund Grosvenor.
+Sackville-West was initially taught at home by governesses and later attended Helen Woolff's school for girls, an exclusive day school in Mayfair, where she met first loves Violet Keppel and Rosamund Grosvenor.
 She did not befriend local children and found it hard to make friends at school.
 Her biographers characterise her childhood as one filled by loneliness and isolation.
 She wrote prolifically at Knole, penning eight full-length (unpublished) novels between 1906 and 1910, ballads and many plays, some in French.
 Her lack of formal education led to later shyness with her peers, such as those in the Bloomsbury Group.
 She felt herself to be sluggish of mind and she was never at the intellectual heart of her social group.

 Sackville-West's apparently Roma lineage introduced a passion for "gypsy" ways, a culture she perceived to be hot-blooded, heart-led, dark, and romantic.
 It informed the stormy nature of many of her later love affairs and was a strong theme in her writing.
 Sackville-West visited Roma camps and felt herself to be at one with them.

 Vita's mother had a wide array of famous lovers, including financier J. P. Morgan and Sir John Murray Scott (from 1897 until his death in 1912).
 Scott, secretary to the couple who inherited and developed the Wallace Collection, was a devoted companion and Lady Sackville and he were rarely apart during their years together.
 During her childhood, Vita spent a great deal of time in Scott's apartments in Paris, perfecting her already fluent French.

 First loves

-Sackville-West debuted in 1910.
-She was wooed by Orazio Pucci, son of a distinguished Florentine family; by Lord Granby (later 9th Duke of Rutland); and by Lord Lascelles (later 6th Earl of Harewood), among others.
+Sackville-West was a debutante in 1910.
+She was wooed by Orazio Pucci di Barsento, son of a distinguished Florentine family; by Lord Granby (later 9th Duke of Rutland); and by Lord Lascelles (later 6th Earl of Harewood), among others.
 In 1924 she had a passionate affair with historian Geoffrey Scott.
 Scott's marriage collapsed shortly thereafter, as was often the fallout with Sackville-West's affairs, all with women after this point (as most of them had been beforehand).

 Sackville-West fell in love with Rosamund Grosvenor (1888–1944), who was four years her senior.
 In her journal, Vita wrote "Oh, I dare say I realized vaguely that I had no business to sleep with Rosamund, and I should certainly never have allowed anyone to find it out," but she saw no real conflict.
 Lady Sackville, Vita's mother, invited Rosamund to visit the family at their villa in Monte Carlo (1910).
-Rosamund also stayed with Vita at Knole House, at Murray Scott's pied-à-terre on the Rue Laffitte in Paris, and at Sluie, Scott's shooting lodge in the Scottish Highlands, near Banchory.
+Rosamund also stayed with Vita at Knole, at Murray Scott's pied-à-terre on the Rue Laffitte in Paris, and at Sluie, Scott's shooting lodge in the Scottish Highlands, near Banchory.
 Their secret relationship ended in 1913 when Vita married.

 Sackville-West was more deeply involved with Violet Keppel, daughter of the Hon.
 George Keppel and his wife, Alice Keppel.
 The sexual relationship began when they were both in their teens and strongly influenced them for years.
 Both later married and became writers.